fancyfinn9/pl_scraper/README.md

 2. At the top of your program, type `import pl_scraper as pl`.
 3. Get Premier League information to your heart's desire!

+## Configuration
+Configurable setting can be found in the first couple of lines of the script.
+They are mainly for developer purposes.
+Do not change them unless you know what you are doing!

 ## Basic functions
 > Please note that this is not a complete list.
 There may be functions not mentioned here due to them being in active development or because they are mainly for internal use.